jeffrpowell/listaway/architecture.md

    - Contains middleware for authentication, authorization, and CORS
    - Organizes routes by functional area (admin, authentication, items, lists, collections, sharing)

+5. **Testing** (`internal/testing/`)
+   - Contains test helper functions and test data
+   - Includes test setup and teardown logic for database, templates, and HTTP handlers
+   - Tests are written in the same package as the code they test

 ### Frontend (Web)

 1. **Web Integration** (`web/web.go`)